 According to the Centers for Disease Control and Prevention, most infected people will have a mild course of the disease over two to four weeks.
 The time between exposure to an infected person and the development of the first symptoms can vary between five and 21 days but is typically between one and two weeks.
 People with mild cases can usually recover at home.
 They should isolate themselves from others until the rash has scabbed over and new skin has formed.
 If they must be in contact with others, they should cover the rash with clothing or bandages and wear a well-fitting mask covering their mouth and nose.

 People with severe disease — or with extensive lesions or lesions near or in the eyes, mouth, urethra or rectum — or those who are at risk for developing severe disease can be treated with an oral antiviral medication called tecovirimat, or Tpoxx, that was developed to treat people with smallpox.
-Additionally, in 2019, the U.S. Food and Drug Administration approved a vaccine called Jynneos against smallpox and monkeypox in people 18 and over.
-Vaccinating people known to have recently been in close contact with an individual infected with monkeypox may protect from infection or to limit the severity of the disease, according to the CDC.
+Additionally, in 2019, the U.S. Food and Drug Administration approved a vaccine called Jynneos against smallpox and mpox in people 18 and over.
+Vaccinating people known to have recently been in close contact with an individual infected with mpox may protect from infection or limit the severity of the disease, according to the CDC.

 Ironically, the success of global vaccination campaigns and the subsequent eradication of naturally occurring smallpox infections mean that many younger people living today have not been vaccinated against smallpox.
-As a result, monkeypox cases have been increasing in Africa during the past several decades.
+As a result, mpox cases have been increasing in Africa during the past several decades.